beyzanurck/weather-app/client/README.md

 ## Weather App
+This project is a Techtonica assignment, and it marks my first attempt at connecting the backend and frontend parts of a project.

-### Technologies Used:
+### Technologies/Dependencies Used:

 ##### Backend:
-Node.js
+* Node.js
-Express.js
+* Express.js
-CORS
+* CORS
-dotenv
+* dotenv

 ##### Frontend:
-React
+* React
-Vite
+* Vite
-CSS
+* CSS

 ##### External Services/APIs:
 OpenWeatherMap API